 The proposed dry boat parking spaces has been relocated to the northwestern portion of the site.
-The +/- 60 storage spaces will be adjacent to a new 3 ton boat hoist and be enclosed.
+The +/-60 storage spaces will be adjacent to a new 3 ton boat hoist and be enclosed.
 Access to the storage is through the gated maritime commercial parking area and gated Grand Street boat launch facility.
 The current dry boat storage holds 720 spaces, of which 165 are sailboats.
 Of those sailboats only 29.7% (49) are registered and insured.
-This new dry boat storage will be for sailboats and powerboats and it is anticipated that the +/- 60 spaces will serve the market of registered and insured boats.
+This new dry boat storage will be for sailboats and powerboats and it is anticipated that the +/-60 spaces will serve the market of registered and insured boats.
 The storage space dimensions are flexible and can be restriped and changed over time depending on demand.
+The dry boat storage area will be equipped with at least two "mules" to facilitate movement of boats between the lift and the storage spaces without the need for an automobile.
 In addition the number of dry boat storage spaces can be expanded through the use of in-slip floating dry docks located in the 530 slip marina.